 When the majority of development took place in Waterville Valley, the ski resort and majority of developable land were under the control of Tom Corcoran's Waterville Company.
 In 1994, the Waterville Company sold the ski area, the conference center and Town Square.
 The remaining undeveloped land in the village core continued to be owned by the Waterville Company.
 In 2010, the ski area, conference center and Town Square were acquired by the current owner, Waterville Valley Holdings.
-In 2019 Tyrell Development Company acquired the remaining developable commercial land previously owned by the Waterville Company, including the parcels adjacent to Town Square.
-Sununu Enterprises is both principal of Waterville Valley Holdings and of Tyrell Development Company.
+In 2019 Tyrell Development Company, including the parcels adjacent to Town Square.
+Sununu Enterprises is principal of both Waterville Valley Holdings and of Tyrell Development Company.
 This means that the Waterville Valley Ski Resort, conference center, Town Square, and the remaining developable land in the town's commercial center are once again under the control of a single investment group.